vvscode/docs/docs/conversation/conversation-receive-a-message.md

 ---
-title: Receive Messages From Facebook Messenger
+title: Receive Messages via Webhook
 excerpt: >-
-  Learn how to receive messages from Facebook Messenger
-hidden: true
----

-## Receive Message via webhook

   This guide will show you how to receive messages from your channel.
 For this setup, we will look into how to receive a message from Facebook Messenger channel.
   Make sure to have your Facebook account and Conversation App setup before preceding to the next steps.
+hidden: false
+---

 ## Create a simple webhook using Node.js